orlp/golf-cpu/specification.md

 The virtual machine will have a user-defined amount of heap and stack memory available for the _GOLF_.
 It is also possible that the memory will grow on-demand.
-The heap starts at memory address `0`, the stack starts at memory address `0x10000000`, and both grow upwards.
-There is no implicitly addressed _ztack_ pointer in _GOLF_, but `z` will always be `0x10000000` at program startup.
+The heap starts at memory address `0`, the stack starts at memory address `0x1000000000000000`, and both grow upwards.
+There is no implicitly addressed _ztack_ pointer in _GOLF_, but `z` will always be `0x1000000000000000` at program startup, the other registers will be `0`.

-The byte at memory address `0xffffffff` is special - stores to this address will be written to the virtual machine's stdin, reads come from stdout.
+Memory address `0xffffffffffffffff` is special - stores to this address will be written to the virtual machine's stdin, reads come from stdout.

 Instructions do not live in regular memory - they're in a seperate instruction memory that's neither readable nor writable.
 This memory starts at address `0`.